 MailboxDirect.com is a web-to-print site owned by Tri-Win Direct.
 This site design targets small DIY postcard mailers who need to send out jobs of under 10,000 postcards.
-The goal was to create a simple user experience so that repeat customers can upload art and place orders 24/7 without needing the help any of out customer service people.
+The goal was to create a simple user experience so that repeat customers can upload art and place orders 24/7 without needing the help of any of our customer service associates.

 My Role in this Project:

 - Russell Honeycutt – Web to print process

 - Denise Brewster – Consumer testing

 Direct mail is not sexy.
 It’s a solid marketing tool when used appropriately, but it’s hard to make mail flashy.

 To capture the attention of potential customers the second they hit the homepage we decided to use a short background video loop.
 The motion of the video is a wonderful way to grab attention by showing a couple of the more dynamic moments in direct mail production without a significant increase in page load time.